nical/misc/parasol/README.md

 # Notes

+## Overall design

+- A parallel job scheduler based on work-stealing via Chase-Lev queues.
+- Each context has two queues: high and low priority.
+- To make a job available to the thread pool, a job must be inserted into a context queue.
+- Each worker thread owns a context, however there are more contexts than workers.
+To start a parallel workload, a thread must have exclusive access to a context.
+- Contexts can participate in the work that they submit.
+This allows a submitter thread to complete work itself if the thread pool (or the CPU) is too busy to pick work up.
+- Worker contexts can steal work, but non-worker contexts cannot (they only have access to their own queue).
+This is so that a job can be only processed by either a worker thread or the submitting thread instead of potentially any thread that owns a context.
+The reason we want this is for tasks like glyph rasterization in WebRender where we need to create a font context and register all fonts for each thread that may rasterize some glyphs so we want to keep this number under control.
+An argument can also be made that we don't want a thread to start processing a potentially heavy job from another thread's workload while waiting for something more important to complete, but that depends on how evenly distributed the cost of jobs is.
+- Avoid blocking synchronization primitives using atomics to count remaining work and having thread pariticpate in the workloads they are waiting for as much as possible, to avoid the cost of the blocking primitive and the latency from putting the thread back to sleep and waking it back up.
+- Avoid spinning in worker threads.
+If a worker can't find useful work to do it goes to sleep immediately.
+Depending on the application this may or may not be a good thing, for Gecko it is because the browser has many other threads with useful things to do.

 ## Overhead of going to sleep and waking up

 Interacting with condition variables, in particular waking threads up is not cheap.
 To mitigate that: